colonyos/documentation/content/colonies-cli.rst

     | Value         | myvalue                                                          |
     +---------------+------------------------------------------------------------------+

-Attributes can also viewed by looking up a Process.
+Attributes can also viewed by looking up a process.

 .. code-block:: console